RedisJSON/RedisJSON/docs/commands.md

 #### Description

-Returns the values at `path` from multiple `key`s.
-Nonexistent keys and nonexistent paths are reported as null.
+Returns the values at `path` from multiple `key` arguments.
+Returns null for nonexistent keys and nonexistent paths.

 #### Return value

-[Array][4] of [Bulk Strings][3], specifically the JSON serialization of the value at each key's path.
+[Array][4] of [Bulk Strings][3] - the JSON serialization of the value at each key's path.

 #### Example